MSPCA-Angell Headquarters

 MSPCA Position: Oppose

-Though arguments have been made that permitting Sunday hunting would address human-wildlife conflicts, these assertions are not true.
-MassWildlife data show that, on average, a total of 1,334 deer were killed during the archery season’s Saturdays from 2013 through 2018.
-This amounts to about 1% of the current deer population—hardly enough to control the deer population or mitigate conflicts.
-In addition, and contrary to popular belief, deer hunting does not lower the incidence of Lyme disease or control tick populations.
-According to leading Lyme disease experts, including Dr. Richard Ostfeld, human risk of exposure to Lyme disease is correlated with the abundance of immature rodent hosts and their food resources, not deer numbers.
+Though arguments have been made that permitting Sunday hunting would address human-wildlife conflicts, available data calls these assertions in question.
+For example, MassWildlife data shows that 1,334 deer on average were killed on Saturdays during archery season from 2013 through 2018.
+This amounts to about 1% of the current deer population—not enough to control the deer population or mitigate conflicts.
+In addition, and contrary to popular belief, deer hunting typically does not lower the incidence of Lyme disease or control tick populations.
+According to leading Lyme disease experts, including Dr. Richard Ostfeld, human risk of exposure to Lyme disease is correlated with the abundance of immature rodent hosts and their food resources rather than deer numbers.

 More Information